-At the moment, the Council does not have a good understanding of the habits and behaviours of rural households rubbish and recycling use, work needs to be done to better understand the specific issues and subsequent opportunities for waste minimisation in the rural communities
+At the moment, Council does not have a good understanding of the habits and behaviours of rural households' rubbish and recycling service use.
+Work needs to be done to better understanding the specific issues and subsequent opportunities for waste minimisation in these communities.